soumyadeeptadas/WeavCanvas/README.md

 Realtime Collaboration
 Design AI
-Easy communication while doing the work, instaed of context switching Easy file management
+Easy communication while doing the work, instead of context switching Easy file management
 All in one experience